 Madison addressed the problem of virtue in a more complex way, proposing a two-part solution.
 The first part was the celebrated theory of Federalist 10 that the traditional bane of republics—factions of designing men who put their own interests ahead of those of the public—would pose no problem in the new national Washington administration—and, into the bargain, to government because the size and diversity of the country, together with the complexity of the system, would prevent any faction from gaining control of the whole.

 The other part of the solution was more subtle and important.
 Suffused throughout Madison’s Constitution is the argument that the elaborate constitutional structure provided a series of filters that would sift out the undeserving, so that none but the most virtuous would reach the top.
 The curse that had proved fatal to all earlier republics, the loss of virtue, would be solved for all time.
-One would not need a virtuous public, one would need only some virtuous men—and every society had some virtuous men.
+One would not need a virtuous public, one would need only some virtuous men—and every

 Conservatives were able to dominate the convention because the clash of interests and ideas necessitated numerous compromises, and they were tempermentally adaptable to compromise whereas the ideologues were not.